bchamby/k8s-the-easy-way-2/README.md

 ### Dynamic Inventory

 This Ansible playbook uses a <a href="https://github.com/ansible/ansible/tree/devel/contrib/inventory">GCE dynamic inventory script</a> which obviates the need to manage a static inventory.
+If you look at the `terraform/main.tf` module, at the `google_compute_instance` resources, you will see a `tag` key with assigned tags.
+The Ansible dynamic inventory leverages these tags to target controller and worker nodes.

 You will need to create a folder called `inventory/` which contains both the `gce.py` and `gce.ini` files.

 You must configure the `gce.ini` file for your project, as follows: